Start 2025 on the right note, and use "PFP2025" at checkout to get a 10% discount!

 The Python ecosystem contains an excellent package called Beancount which provides the foundations for working with money.
 At its core, Beancount provides a collection of command line utilities to manage and perform different kinds of analysis on financial transactions stored in plain-text files.

-We'll take Beancount as the starting point to build your multi-banking application.
-This application will act as the single point of contact for your entire financial history, and:
+We'll take Beancount as the starting point to build an application that will act as the single point of contact for your entire financial history, and:

 1. store every single piece of data from all your bank accounts (only on your machine)